aws-amplify/docs/js/start.md

 $ amplify publish
 ```

-Open the app in a browser window and push the button to generate analytics events.
+Open the app and push the button to generate analytics events.
 In the Pinpoint console, open the dashboard for the app and monitor incoming events (there is a short delay before events are visible in the dashboard).

 At any time, run the following command in the app directory, to get details of all resources and resource IDs used by the app: